Timea's Kitchen

 See recipe card for quantities.

-Making this creamy and satisfying Mushroom Paprikash is much easier than you might think!
-The entire process takes just 35 minutes and relies on two simple techniques: properly blooming the paprika and carefully whisking in the cream.
-Below are the detailed instructions, and for a complete visual guide, be sure to follow these steps to achieve that perfect, authentic Hungarian flavor and velvety sauce every time.
+Making this creamy and satisfying Mushroom Paprikas is much easier than you might think!
+The entire process takes just 35 minutes and relies on two essential Hungarian techniques: properly blooming the paprika to release its oils and whisking in the double cream for a stable, glossy finish.

 Slicing the Mushrooms on Chopping Board